-PURPOSE: Support the development of professional economic viability business plans for NYC West of Hudson Watershed farm or forestry businesses in order to better position these business for improved economic profitability and sustainability.
+PURPOSE: Support the development of professional economic viability business plans for NYC West of Hudson Watershed farm or forestry businesses in order to better position these businesses for improved economic profitability and sustainability.

 1. Applications will be accepted on a rolling basis.
 Applicants will be notified of the approved/denied status no later than 30 days after the end of the month they applied in.

-2. Grant applications will be awarded based on availability of program funding and merit of project proposal based upon evaluation criteria included in this application.
+2. Grant applications will be awarded based on availability of program funding and merit of the proposal based upon evaluation criteria included in this application.
+If the applicant does not meet eligibility per Agriculture & Markets (AGM) CHAPTER 69, ARTICLE 25-AA, SECTION 301, Subdivision 11. ‘farm operation’ they will not be considered.

 3. Eligible applicants must submit a complete grant application including a description of need for project funding.
 Applicants may apply for one business plan in the fiscal year.